tpokorra/user_cas/README.md

 3. Adjust the settings for the `user_cas` folder according to your webserver setup.
 4. Access the ownCloud web interface with a locally created ownCloud user with admin privileges.
 5. Access the administrations panel => Apps and enable the **CAS user and group backend** app.
-6. Access the administration panel => Authentication and configure the app.
+6. Access the administration panel => Authentication (Additional on Nextcloud) and configure the app.

 CONFIGURATION